 I grew up in Minnesota, attending the University of Minnesota Twin Cities where I double-majored in biochemistry and human physiology.
 Throughout college I conducted DNA replication research in Dr. Anja Bielinsky’s Lab, and was mentored by Dr. James Harmon in the Department of Surgery, as well as frequently involved with the emergency department at Hennepin County Medical Center, a level 1 trauma center in Downtown Minneapolis.
 The College of Biological Sciences within my university provided incredible undergraduate training in a community of peers and close friends collectively sharing our journeys to become physicians and scientists, and this was one of the most beautiful chapters of my life.
 Here I also met the most important person in my life, my wife, Bridget Duffy - a neuroscience major drawn to the intersection of neurobiology, addiction, and human experience, and someone whose curiosity and desire to help others deeply resonated with me.

-Currently I’m completing the clinical clerkships of my M3/M4 years, and fully engaged in the search to identify candidate institutions for residency training that will provide the robust academic research environment, mentorship, and training needed to launch my career as a physician scientist.
+Currently I’m completing the clinical clerkships of my M3/M4 years, and fully engaged in the search to identify candidate institutions for residency training that will provide the robust academic research environment, mentorship, and training needed to launch my career as a surgeon-scientist.

-Outside the hospital and lab, I love backpacking with my wife, trail running, scuba diving, visiting art studios, and spending time with my amazing family and friends, who inspire me to push every day.
+Outside of the hospital and lab, I enjoy backpacking with my wife, trail running, scuba diving, visiting art studios, and spending time with my amazing family and friends, who inspire me to push every day.